Hosts and Organizers:

 Emily Hyde is associate professor of English at Rowan University where she is completing A Way of Seeing: Postcolonial Modernism and the Visual Book.
 Her articles and reviews on comparative modernisms, postcolonial literature and theory, and contemporary literature and photography appear in Modernism/modernity, Post45: Peer Reviewed, Literature Compass, PMLA, and a number of edited volumes.
 Her public writing and reviews have appeared in Post45: Contemporaries, Public Books, and B-Side Books: Essays on Forgotten Favorites.

-Chris Holmes is associate professor and chair of Literatures in English at Ithaca College.
-He is the creator and host of the literary podcast Burned by Books (a New Books Network Academic Partner).
-His book, Kazuo Ishiguro as World Literature is forthcoming from Bloomsbury.
+Chris Holmes is professor of Literatures in English at Ithaca College.
+He is the creator and host of the literary podcast Burned by Books.
+His book, Kazuo Ishiguro Against World Literature is published with Bloomsbury.
+And he is co-editor (with Jerrine Tan) of the Routledge Companion to Kazuo Ishiguro.
 His work has been published with Novel: A Forum on Fiction, Modern Fiction Studies, Critique, Contemporary Literature, Literature Compass, Diaspora, and Oxford’s Research Encyclopedia.
 He is co-editor with Kelly Mee Rich of the special issue: “Ishiguro After the Nobel” in Modern Fiction Studies, and with Thom Dancer, “The Novel at its Limits,” in Critique.

 Hosts and Founders: